 The collection places particular emphasis on the history of the book, and includes many works that showcase the art and design of book illustration and production techniques.
 While the majority of the books in the collection are old, we also collect recently published books that show new trends in publishing, such as graphic novels and zines and books handmade by artists.

-You can see items from Rare Books on display in the Library’s permanent exhibition Mirror of the World.
+The Library's Rare Books collection is held in storage and can be viewed by contacting Library staff to arrange an appointment in the Heritage Collections Reading Room.
+You can also see items from Rare Books on display in the Library’s permanent exhibition Mirror of the world.